reyhan-rahimi/Electronic-library-management/Documentation/Scenario.md

 1. stare
 2. refrense to library
 3. Librarians logs in system
-5. import username and password on Respective box
+4. import username and password on Respective box
-6. if information is correct log in
+5. if information is correct log in
-7. else show massage "try again"
+6. else show massage "try again"
-8. after log in:
+7. after log in:
-9. import member's information
+8. import member's information
-10. account will be delete
+9. account will be delete
+10. log out if not to be another request
 11.  if was another request :
-*  call requests
+*  call requests Routine
 12. end

 ### Usecase 3: